Skip to main content

 But What About Promises Under Oath?

 Making a promise under oath means you must keep it.
 But what if you are forced to swear an oath to ONLY judge the facts?
 What if that juror claims to let the Court decipher the law?
 If a juror says he “can” uphold a law he disagrees with, he is not lying.
-But if he promises only to judge the facts when he intends to be the judge of both, he could be a perjurer.
+But if he promises to judge the facts only when he intends to be the judge of both, he could be a perjurer.

 If you got on a Los Angeles jury, you may or may not have surrendered your right to be the community’s conscience when you swore to allow the Court to be the sole decider of the law.
 And nullifying unconscionable laws could expose you to prosecution.

 It is not because they exercised their rights per se.
 It is because they swore an oath not to use their freedom.
-Is that crazy, or what?
+Is that wild, or what?
 As mentioned above, failure to use jury nullification was the International Court’s basis for convicting accused Nazis of war crimes after WWII.

 The Court reasoned that civilians and soldiers must ignore, interpret, and fight against an unjust law.
-Hence, despite swearing, an oath, low and high-level soldiers could not argue they were “following orders when they killed innocent civilians and prisoners of war, etc.
+Hence, despite swearing an oath, low and high-level soldiers could not argue they were “following orders when they killed innocent civilians and prisoners of war, etc.

 What Other Examples of Why You Would Use Nullification in a Personal Injury Case?